Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

 \subsection{Event-based Deep Image/Video HDR}

-\textit{\textbf{Insight}}: The HDR of events makes it naturally more advantageous to reconstruct an HDR image/video.
-The predominant methods can be divided into two main categories: event-based HDR image/video HDR methods~\cite{Rebecq2019HighSA,Zou2021LearningTR,MostafaviIsfahani2018EventBasedHD} and event-guided image/video HDR methods (a hybrid of event and frame data)~\cite{Han2020NeuromorphicCG,Wang2020AnAK,Messikommer2022MultiBracketHD}.
+{\textit{\textbf{Insight}}: The HDR of events makes it naturally more advantageous to reconstruct an HDR image/video.
+The predominant methods can be divided into two main categories: event-based HDR image/video HDR methods~\cite{rebecq2019high,zou2021learning,MostafaviIsfahani2018EventBasedHD} and event-guided image/video HDR methods (a hybrid of event and frame data)~\cite{Han2020NeuromorphicCG,messikommer2022multi}.}

 \textbf{Event-based image/video HDR} typically employs the idea of event-to-image translation\textemdash reconstructing HDR images from events, as mentioned in Sec.~\ref{event-to-image}.
-Representative works are based on the recurrent neural networks (RNNs)~\cite{Rebecq2019HighSA, Zou2021LearningTR} (See Fig.~\ref{fig:HDR}(a)) or generative adversarial networks (GANs)~\cite{wang2019event} (See Fig.~\ref{fig:HDR}(b)).
+Representative works are based on the recurrent neural networks (RNNs)~\cite{rebecq2019high, zou2021learning} (See Fig.~\ref{fig:HDR} (a)) or generative adversarial networks (GANs)~\cite{MostafaviIsfahani2018EventBasedHD} (See Fig.~\ref{fig:HDR} (b)).
 However, the reconstructed HDR results intrinsically lack textural details, especially in the static scene, as events are sparse and motion-dependent.

-\textbf{Event-guided image/video HDR:} In general, HDR imaging methods are categorized into two types: single-exposure HDR and multi-exposure HDR (See \cite{wang2021deep} for details).
-Event-guided image/video also follows these two paradigms. ~\cite{Han2020NeuromorphicCG, Wang2020AnAK, Messikommer2022MultiBracketHD} explored the potential of merging both events and frames for this task, as shown in Fig.~\ref{fig:HDR}(c).
+\textbf{Event-guided image/video HDR:} HDR imaging methods are categorized into two types: single-exposure HDR and multi-exposure HDR (See \cite{wang2021deep} for details).
+Event-guided image/video also follows these two paradigms. ~\cite{Han2020NeuromorphicCG, messikommer2022multi} explore the potential of merging both events and frames for this task, as shown in Fig.~\ref{fig:HDR} (c).
 In particular, Han \etal ~\cite{Han2020NeuromorphicCG} proposed the first single-exposure HDR imaging framework to recover an HR HDR image by adding the LR intensity map generated from events.
 This framework addresses the gaps in spatial resolution, dynamic range, and color representation of the hybrid sensor system to pursue a better fusion.
-By contrast, EHDR ~\cite{Messikommer2022MultiBracketHD} is the first multi-exposure HDR imaging framework that combines bracketed LDR images and synchronized events to recover an HDR image.
-To alleviate the impact of scene motion between exposures, EHDR employs events to learn a deformable convolution kernel, which can align feature maps from images with different exposure time.
+By contrast, EHDR ~\cite{messikommer2022multi} is the first multi-exposure HDR imaging framework that combines bracketed LDR images and synchronized events to recover an HDR image.
+To alleviate the impact of scene motion between exposures, EHDR employs events to learn a deformable convolution kernel, which can align feature maps from images with different exposure times.
+By contrast, HDRev-Net~\cite{yang2023learning} implicitly mitigates the misalignment of multi-modal representations by aligning them in the shared latent space and fusing them with a confidence-guided fusion module.